 Mitigating Thermo-Mechanical Stresses

-Although this was a simplified model, it clearly indicates the effectiveness of adding a rubber gasket to a metal-framed window, in order to prevent undue stresses from thermal expansion.
+This model simply illustrates the effectiveness of adding a rubber gasket to a metal-framed window, in order to prevent undue stresses from thermal expansion.
 In both high and low temperatures, the gasket reduced the internal stress on glass pane below its ultimate strength, preventing it from fracturing.
 Similar care must be taken on nearly every civil or mechanical engineering project that might experience temperature differences over its lifetime.
-The correct modeling of thermal expansion and contraction could let a semiconductor engineer avoid expensive cracks on their wafers, could help a mechanical engineer design a more efficient internal combustion engine, or could allow a structural engineer to design a skyscraper that will be 5°C cooler at the top than at the base.
+The correct modeling of thermal expansion and contraction could let a semiconductor engineer avoid expensive cracks on their wafers, could help a mechanical engineer design a more efficient internal combustion engine, or could allow a structural engineer to design a freeway overpass or bridge.

 © All images copyright of Glew Engineering Consulting.